sairajat/2024.sairajat.github.io/content/home/experience.md

     date_end: '2020-07-31'
     description: |2-
         Responsibilities include:
-        * Developed and Maintain solver for the Ansys Twinbuilder       product
+        * Develop and maintain core solver for the Ansys Twinbuilder product
+        * Lead developer of the Digital Twin Development framework for the Twinbuilder team
         * Tools used: C++, Python
     # description: Taught electronic engineering and researched semiconductor physics.